risawitama/verbose-potato/README.md

-## What do you get hanging from Apple trees?
-Sore arms.
+## Why do wizards clean their teeth three times a day?
+To prevent bat breath!